prasaadk/binary-genetic-algorithm/README.md

 This exercise is based upon [a very elegant explanation of Genetic Algorithms].(http://www.theprojectspot.com/tutorial-post/creating-a-genetic-algorithm-for-beginners/3).

-The original implementation is in Java.
-I have re-implemented the same in Clojure.
+I have re-implemented it in Clojure, while original solution is in Java.

 ## Basic Process